hitoshi-watase/nablla/docs/7-binding-and-events-advanced.en.md

 # Advanced Binding & Events
-_Last updated: 2025-10-22_
+Last updated: 2025-10-22

-*This chapter continues from Chapter 4: Binding & Events, focusing on advanced binding patterns and extended event handling in Nablla.*
+>This chapter explains how Nablla exchanges data with a server, extending the local lifecycle introduced in the Chapter 4: Binding & Events.

 ---